 Because this blog is as much about living with lung disease as it is about endurance walking, I wanted a simple way to tie the two together and give you, the reader, a sense of how I’m breathing, without throwing it in your face.
-The “traffic light” system I devised is loosely based on the peak-flow meter “zone” system ,which I also invented and that most asthmatics use.
-I take it a step further by including subject input as well. ie How am I feeling.
+The “traffic light” system I devised is loosely based on the peak-flow meter zone system, which I also helped invent and that most asthmatics use today.
+I take it a step further by including subject input as well. ie, how am I feeling.

 The Green light or (green zone ) represents how I feel when I’m symptom- free at rest.
 It doesn’t necessarily mean that I’m breathing normal ( I never breath normal), rather, it means I’m breathing at my baseline, which in my case , represents a peak flow of greater than 550 and symptoms only on exertion.
 In general , it means I’m breathing OK and that I’m happy.

 The Red light indicates the obvious.
 It means that I’m extremely short of breath and that a more serious exacerbation is either occurring, or is imminent .
 You won’t see many of these lights, because I’m either too sick to blog about it, or I’m already in the hospital.